fluent/fluent-operator/README.md

 ![fluentbit-operator](docs/images/fluentbit-operator.svg)

-Besides, we have finished [the pr #189](https://github.com/fluent/fluentbit-operator/pull/189) to integrate fluent-operator as a forward log layer, aims to collect logs from fluentbit or other apps.
-The whole workflow could be described as below.
+Now users can use Fluentd to perform more advanced processing on logs received from fluent-bit and then forward logs to more sinks like S3, Kafka, Elasticsearch, etc. The whole workflow could be described as below.

 ![Fluent-operator](docs/images/fluent-operator.svg)